-The pre-filter cartridge should be changed, as a rule of thumb, every month, biweekly in heavy-use applications.
-This must be done to ensure that the pre-treatment cartridge allows necessary flow and that suspended particulate is removed from the feed water.
+The pre-filter cartridge should be changed, as a rule of thumb, every month, biweekly in heavy use applications.
+It is critical that this be done to ensure that pre-treatment cartridge allow necessary flow and that suspended particulate is removed from the feed water.